acardinale2/CIVE202_Spring2026_Project3_Group2/README.md

 ### -NHTS and NGSIM data

 # How to Use
-### 1.Make Sure all Coding Resources are installed into the Enviroment
+### 1. Make Sure all Coding Resources are installed into the Enviroment
-### 2.Run each coding Block in Order
+### 2. Run each coding Block in Order
 ### 3. Veryify proper trajectory number is set for different results.
 ### 4. Verify plots are Correctly displayed
 ### 5. Re Run the Idm model code block to run and test various different simulations .